 The current wind turbines will come to the end of their design life in 2030 and will need to be replaced.

 Antarctica New Zealand will replace the three existing turbines with three larger and more powerful ones.
-One of the new turbines generates almost as much energy as the three current ones combined and, combined with battery storage systems, will provide 97% of the new Scott Base electrical demand per annum.
+One of the new turbines generates almost as much energy as the three current ones combined and, combined with battery storage systems, will provide more than 90% of the new Scott Base electrical demand per annum.

 The new renewable energy solution will, at a minimum, maintain existing renewable energy agreements with the United States Antarctic Program for McMurdo Station.